 - After losing 24,000 Israelites to plague and execution because of sin induced by the Midianites, God commanded Moses to avenge Israel.
 Israel warred with Midian and returned with the Midianite women and children.
-This is what God commanded Israel to do in war (Deut 20:10–15).
+God commanded Israel to save the women and children in war (Deut 20:10–15).

 - Because the women deceived and seduced Israel and thus brought a plague upon Israel, Moses ordered Israel to kill every remaining man, execute the women who were not virgins, and take the virgin women alive (Num 31:17–18).
 However, the text does not depict Israel accomplishing these commands from Moses.

-- Josephus and Philo also did not perceive that the Israelites killed any male children (Josephus Ant.
+- As ancient Jewish historians, Josephus and Philo did not perceive that the Israelites killed any male children (Josephus Ant.
 4.7.1).
 Philo wrote that Israel kept the young boys alive (Moses 1.52).
-The translators of the Greek Old Testament describe Moses ordering the killing of males among the belongings — not the children (Num 31:17 LXX).
-Furthermore, the same word for the males killed in verse 17 is the same word for the males that the females had sex with in verse 17.
-This indicates that Moses did not order the execution of male children.
+The translators of the Greek Old Testament describe Moses ordering the killing of males who remained — not the children (Num 31:17 LXX).
+Furthermore, the same word for the males killed in verse 17 is the same word for the males that the females had sex with in verse 17, so these are not male children.
+Moses did not order the execution of male children.

 (2) “How could God command the Israelites to completely destroy the Canaanites leaving none breathing?” — Deuteronomy 20:16–17; Joshua 6:21